Barraute-Camu: History

 Barraute appears as Barraute on the 1750 Cassini Map and the same on the 1790 version.

 Camu appears as Camu on the 1750 Cassini Map and does not appear on the 1790 version.

 Paul Raymond noted on page 21 and 40 of his 1863 dictionary that in 1385 Barraute had 24 fires and Camu 11.
 Barraute was part of the bailiwick of Navarrenx and Camu in that of Sauveterre.

 The communes of Barraute and Camu were merged on 14 June 1841.

+Administration

-AdministrationList of Successive MayorsInter-communality
+List of Successive MayorsInter-communality

 The commune is part of five inter-communal structures: